-- □ Must be under 80%, 60% or 50% of the Baldwin's median income depending on unit's targeted income eligibility. - □ Must also have sufficient income/resources to pay rent. - Criminal History-A felony on the applicant's record disqualifies the applicant permanently.
-An applicant also cannot be a registered sex offender.
-All other criminal history can also be a basis for denial. - Prior Rental History (if applicable)-An eviction in the past 5 years disqualifies the applicant for approval.
+- Must be under 80%, 60% or 50% of the area median income depending on unit's targeted income eligibility. - Must also have sufficient income/resources to pay rent. - Criminal History Applicants with sex offense history will be immediately denied.
+Other criminal history is evaluated on a case-by-case basis according to our policy. - Prior Rental History (if applicable)-An eviction in the past 5 years disqualifies the applicant for approval.